-Property and equipment are stated at cost or fair value as of the acquisition date, less accumulated depreciation.
-Depreciation is computed over the estimated useful lives of the respective assets, which range from three to 15 years, using the straight-line method.
+Property and equipment is generally stated at cost or fair value as of the acquisition date, less accumulated depreciation.
+Depreciation is generally computed over the estimated useful lives of the respective assets, which range from three to 15 years, using the straight-line method.
 Repairs and maintenance costs are expensed as incurred.
-Upon disposition, the cost and related accumulated depreciation and amortization are removed from the accounts and the resulting gain or loss is reflected in the statement of operations.
+All property and equipment were fully disposed by December 31, 2017.